 Please see facilities statement, suitable for inclusion in grant proposals, for a summary of the Savio condo program and more generally the services provided by Berkeley Research Computing.

 The video below describes the difference between login, compute, and data transfer nodes:

-savio1: Savio1 is the first generation of compute nodes purchased in 2014.
-Each node is a Dell PowerEdge C6220 server blade equipped with two Intel Xeon 10-core Ivy Bridge processors (20 cores per node) on a single board configured as an SMP unit.
-The core frequency is 2.5 GHz and supports 8 floating-point operations per clock period with a peak performance of 20.8 GFLOPS/core or 400 GFLOPS/node.
-Turbo mode enables processor cores to operate at 3.3 Ghz when sufficient power and cooling are available.
+savio1: (Retired in November 2023) Savio1 was the first generation of compute nodes purchased in 2014.
+Each node was a Dell PowerEdge C6220 server blade equipped with two Intel Xeon 10-core Ivy Bridge processors (20 cores per node) on a single board configured as an SMP unit.
+The core frequency was 2.5 GHz and supported 8 floating-point operations per clock period with a peak performance of 20.8 GFLOPS/core or 400 GFLOPS/node.
+Turbo mode enabled processor cores to operate at 3.3 Ghz when sufficient power and cooling are available.

 - savio: 160 nodes with 64 GB of 1866 Mhz DDR3 memory

 - savio_bigmem: 4 nodes are configured as "BigMem" nodes with 512 GB of 1600 Mhz DDR3 memory.

 savio2: Savio2 is the 2nd generation of compute for the Savio cluster purchased in 2015.
 The general compute pool consists of Lenovo NeXtScale nx360m5 nodes equipped with two Intel Xeon 12-core Haswell processors (24 cores per node) on a single board configured with an SMP unit.
 The core frequency is 2.3 Ghz and supports 16 floating-point operations per clock period.
 A small number of nodes have slightly different processor speeds and some have 28 cores per node.